NordicSemiconductor/pc-nrfconnect-board-configurator/doc/docs/overview.md

 When you select a device, the following actions become available in the side panel:

-- **Write config** - Writes the selected configurations to the development kit by overwriting the defaults from the board definition file.
+- **Write config** - Writes the selected configurations to the development kit, overwriting the defaults.

 ## Configuration tab